baraaaljabban/clean_arch_flutter_mvvm_bloc/README.md

 - Questions: `QuestionsLoader`, `QuestionsErrorView`, `QuestionsList`, `QuestionListItem`
 - Login: `LoginTextField`, `LoginErrorMessage`, `LoginSubmitButton`

-Tip: A feature can also have a `common/` (or `shared/`) folder for widgets reusable across features (e.g., a generic loader).
+note: A project can also have a `common/` (or `shared/`) folder for widgets reusable across features (e.g., a generic loader).
 In this repo, the Questions feature includes a loader; you can promote it to a shared/common folder later if multiple features need it.

 ## Networking